 China’s Membership in International Organizations

 The People’s Republic of China assumed the China seat at the United Nations in 1971, replacing Taiwan, and is a permanent member of the UN Security Council.
-Over the years, China has become increasingly active in multilateral organizations, particularly in the United Nations and in various regional fora.
+Over the years, China has become increasingly assertive in multilateral organizations, particularly in the United Nations and in various regional fora.

 Principal embassy officials are listed in the Department’s Key Officers List.